brittdalton/web_tech_hw/Week_01/Readme.md

 * Personalizing themes/packages for text editor for GitHub
 * Overview of collaboration and public source code
 ---
-* Begin to use markdown by structuring week 02 summary
+* Begin to use markdown by structuring week 01 summary

 ##### What steps did you take to complete the assignment? #####
 1. Design Layout
-2. Formated design around focus areas
+2. Formatted design around focus areas
-3. Responisve Web Design
+3. Responsive Web Design
 4. Parallax Scrolling
-5. Write content - personal bio
+5. Write content - consulting website
-6. Added links for HW as this is our main page website
+6. Added links for HW to the main page website

 ###### GitHub and Atom ######
 1. Create account Github.com